Motorola Moto G5 Plus

 This will produce a folder with the partition images for your Motorola Moto G5 Plus.

-$ nix-build --argstr device motorola-potter -A build.android-fastboot-images
+$ nix-build --argstr device motorola-potter -A outputs.android-fastboot-images

 Alternatively, you can build a specific partition image:

-$ nix-build --argstr device motorola-potter -A build.android-bootimg
+$ nix-build --argstr device motorola-potter -A outputs.android-bootimg

-$ nix-build --argstr device motorola-potter -A build.rootfs
+$ nix-build --argstr device motorola-potter -A outputs.rootfs

-The device requires the "[lk2nd](https://github.com/msm8953-mainline/lk2nd)" secondary bootloader to be installed in the boot partition.
+The device requires the lk2nd secondary bootloader to be installed in the boot partition.
 This runs after your existing bootloader and does some hardware setup required to allow mainline kernels to run on your device - as well as providing a "fastboot" interface for devices that don’t already have one.

-$ nix-build --argstr device motorola-potter -A pkgs.lk2ndMms8953
+$ nix-build --argstr device motorola-potter -A pkgs.pkgsBuild.lk2ndMsm8953 -o lk2nd

 To install it, reboot into the bootloader (fastboot mode), then run

-$ fastboot flash boot result/lk2nd.img
+$ fastboot flash boot lk2nd/lk2nd.img

 Now you can boot into lk2nd - press Volume Down while booting to enter Fastboot mode.
 If your stock bootloader uses the same key combinations, you need to wait a bit before pressing the volume keys.
 Usually, waiting until the screen turns on and/or the device vibrates should be enough to make the stock bootloader ignore the keys.